 As most databases only report cited by results for articles and journals indexed therein, a researcher may find it necessary to compare results in a number of different databases.

-Use this feature of Google Scholar to track when your article is cited by other authors.
+Use this feature of Google Scholar to track when your journal article, book, or article in an edited volume is cited by other authors.

-In Google Scholar, search for the title of the article of interest enclosed in quotes.
-Alternatively, you can search for just a distinctive part of the title in quotes.
-For example, “tasting empire chocolate.”
+1. In Google Scholar, search for the title of the article of interest enclosed in quotes.

 The first item on the results list is usually the citation for the article itself.
 The following citations are mostly to articles or books that cite it, but sometimes syllabi, reviews, bibliographies, and others.